christianGLIA/st-spacy-explorer/readme.md

+# Text explorer app with Spacy and Streamlit

-How to run this app locally:
+## How to run this app locally:

+Build the docker image:
- - Step 1: "docker build --tag st-spacy ."
+`docker build --tag st-spacy .`

+Run the container:
- - Step 2: "docker run -d -p 8501:80 st-spacy"
+`docker run -d -p 8501:80 st-spacy`

+Access the app:
+`localhost:80`